solsoft/drupal-boilerplate/README.md

 # drupal-composer-skeleton
 Composer skeleton for deploying new Drupal projects.
 Based on [drupal-composer/drupal-project](https://github.com/drupal-composer/drupal-project).
 Using [Drupal](https://drupal.org/), [Composer](https://getcomposer.org/) and associated plugins, and the official [packages.drupal.org](http://drupal-composer.org/) repository.
+Packages are published and updated regularly at [Packagist](https://packagist.org/packages/solsoft/drupal-composer-skeleton).
 Examples are provided for a series of modules and themes and are included in the `composer create-project` process.

 ## Drupal versions supported